KeboHQ/Kebo-Twitter-Feed/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Kebo Twitter Feed is the easiest way to add a great looking Twitter feed to your website.
+Display your Twitter Feed beautifully in 60 seconds.

 == Description ==